 Originally designed to be worn under a bike helmet, the Tough Headwear Running Beanie is on the top of our list for a reason.
 It's warm yet lightweight and has a comfortable and secure fit.Read more

-The inner is made of a thin and lightweight fleece to provide warmth, though may not be ideal for extreme temperatures.
-The outer shell is designed to wick moisture so you won't feel sweaty, though it is not waterproof so keep this in mind if you'll be in rainy or snowy conditions.
+The inner is made from thin and lightweight fleece to provide warmth, though it may not be ideal for extreme temperatures.
+The outer shell is designed to wick moisture so you won't feel sweaty, though it is not waterproof so keep this in mind if you are in rainy or snowy conditions.

-The polyester blend material is designed to take a beating, and is machine washable and easy to care for.
-This hat will definitely last you a long time.
+The polyester blend material is designed to take a beating and is machine washable and easy to care for.
+This hat will last you a long time.